cs1302uga/cs1302-ce09/README.md

    1. Note the fix in your notes.
    1. Repeat as needed.

+1. Make sure that all Java files pass the `checkstyle` audit.

 1. Since we've added a new class to our project, it's a good idea to save our work using Git.
    Check the status of your local copy of the repository using the following command: